 Stockholm University Baltic Sea Centre conducts research to support the management of the Baltic Sea, transmits useful scientific knowledge to the right place in society and provide essential infrastructure for marine monitoring, research and education.

-The Baltic Sea Center focus on scientific issues that are important for understanding and managing the Baltic Sea and its catchment area.
+The Baltic Sea Centre focuses on scientific issues that are important for understanding and managing the Baltic Sea and its catchment area.

 In 2015 the United Nations general assembly set 17 global Sustainable Development Goals, SDGs, with the intention to achieve them by 2030.
 Many of the goals can be linked to the ocean but goal number 14 is named Life below water.
 Our scientific focus areas follow the targets of the SDG-goal and are studied as a whole, in a ecosystembased way: